CWood-sdf/spaceport.nvim/README.md

     -- turn /home/user/ into ~/ (also works on windows for C:\Users\user\)
     replaceHome = true,

-    -- What to do when entering a directory, personally I use "Oil ." projectEntry = "Ex",
+    -- What to do when entering a directory, personally I use "Oil .", but Ex is preinstalled with neovim projectEntry = "Ex",

     -- The farthest back in time that directories should be shown